Why Have the Churches Become Desolate?

 In the summer of 2004, my father and his younger brother brought back a few brothers and sisters who believed in the Lord.
-At our home, they led us to sing the hymns of praising the Lord and preached the’ gospel to us.
+At our home, they led us to sing the hymns of praising the Lord and preached the Lord Jesus’ gospel to us.
 They said, “The Lord Jesus is loving and merciful.
 He was once crucified for redeeming mankind.
 As long as we man cry out to Him, He will bestow His boundless grace and blessings upon us….”
 Only later did I know that my eldest uncle and his household had long believed in the Lord.
-And because my aunt recovered from the illness not long after they believed in Him, my father brought back the brothers and sisters under the Lord to preach to us.
+And because my aunt recovered from the illness not long after they believed in Him, my father brought back the brothers and sisters under the Lord to preach the gospel to us.
 At hearing the news, I felt the Lord’s deeds were so wonderful that my aunt’s illness, which cost much money yet didn’t get cured, should be gone miraculously through her belief in Him.
 Thus, our whole family began to believe in the Lord Jesus, and every Sunday I would go to the church for meetings with my family.
 At that time, there were lots of brothers and sisters in the church and they were all of great faith.
 Whichever brothers or sisters were experiencing difficulties, everyone else would help them.
 I was quite fond of such a church.

 Nonetheless, good times didn’t last long.
 Since 2006, I found there were fewer and fewer people who attended meetings.
 Among those present, some did not concentrate their attention while the pastor was preaching; some dozed off or played with their mobile phones at meetings.
 And some even brought their children to the church, so that the others were unable to quiet their hearts before the Lord and worship Him due to the noise made by the children during meetings.
 When giving sermons, the pastor just talked the same platitudes.
 Even more, seeing the brothers and sisters bring their children there to disturb meetings, he never persuaded them with love, but rather reproached them.
 Gradually, there appeared envy and strife in the church.
 Once, Pastor Hong spoke of Matthew 6:30, “Why, if God so clothe the grass of the field, which today is, and tomorrow is cast into the oven, shall he not much more clothe you, O you of little faith?”
 While speaking, he pointed at the believers sitting in the audience and said harshly, “You of little faith, you busy yourselves with matters of the flesh all day; that is, you have no faith in the Lord….”
 Feeling that he was lectured lecturing the brothers and sisters in a condescending attitude, Brother Li of our church, then gave him suggestions on the spot.
 However, Pastor Hong not only refused to accept, but rather, in a sneering tone, said that Brother Li did not compare with him in biblical knowledge, maintaining that his own preaching was right.
 Excluded and ridiculed by him, Brother Li no longer attended meetings.
 Another time, I was told by my father that Pastor Hong fought with the pastor of the county town for the followers, having completely lost the likeness of a believer in the Lord.
 The desolation of the church we confronted greatly disappointed my parents and me.
 I thought to myself: Doesn’t the Lord teach us to be forbearing, patient, and help others with a loving heart?
 The pastor’s knowledge of the Bible is more than ours, and moreover, these verses are what he is always talking about in the church, but why can’t he practice the teachings of the Lord?
 Why does the Lord not do something about the pastor who betrays His teachings?
 Why is the faith of the brothers and sisters gradually growing cold?
 Is there no work of the Holy Spirit in our church?
 Is the Lord not with us?